-AU CR Audit, no credit given CV Credit by validation; course requirement met Ι Incomplete (Requirements of the course are not met due to special circumstances.
+AU Audit, no credit given CR

+- CV Credit by validation; course requirement met

+I Incomplete (Requirements of the course are not met due to special circumstances.
 It is the student's responsibility to make arrangements with the instructor for completing the course.
 See Incomplete Course Grades below).

-PL Students seeking credit for Prior Learning Experiential Credit should get assistance from their academic advisor.
+PI Students cooking credit for Prior Learning Experiential Credit chould get - PL Students seeking credit for Prior Learning Experiential Credit should get assistance from their academic advisor.